Newcomer Youth Leadership Development (NYLD)

-The Newcomer Youth Leadership Development (NYLD) program is designed to help newcomer youth and parents have a positive settlement experience.
-NYLD offers a safe, supportive, and fun environment where you can meet new people, build new skills and get involved in your new community.
+Newcomer Youth Leadership Development (NYLD) is designed to help newcomer youth have a positive settlement experience and become engaged members of the community.
+NYLD offers a safe, supportive, and fun environment where you can meet new people, build new skills and get involved in your new home.

 NYLD is a group-based program that runs year round.
 Newcomer youth groups meet weekly with a staff advisor to participate in a variety of activities including: